gbv/qed/edition-archive-frontend/content/datenschutz.md

 ## Integration of third-party services and content
 It may happen that content from third-party companies and contract data processors (these service providers are contractually bound by the Max Weber Foundation and may use personal data that they receive in this context for the commissioned purpose only) such as videos, maps, RSS feeds, social media messages, images or graphics from other websites are integrated into this online service.
 This always assumes that the providers of this content recognise the IP address of the user, as they cannot send the content to the browser of the respective user otherwise.
 The IP address is therefore required to display this content.
 We endeavour to only use content whose respective providers only use the IP address to deliver the content.
 However, we have no influence on whether the third-party providers store the IP address, e.g. for statistical purposes.
 Insofar as we are aware of this, we will inform users accordingly.

+## Embedded YouTube videos

+We embed YouTube videos on some of our web pages.
+The operator of the corresponding plugins is YouTube, LLC, 901 Cherry Ave., San Bruno, CA 94066, USA.
+When you visit a page with the YouTube plugin, a connection is established to YouTube servers.
+YouTube is informed which pages you visit.
+If you are logged into your YouTube account, YouTube can associate your browsing behaviour with you personally.
+You can prevent this by logging out of your YouTube account beforehand.
+When a YouTube video is started, the provider uses cookies that collect information about user behaviour.
+Anyone who has deactivated the storage of cookies for the Google Ad programme will not have to expect such cookies when watching YouTube videos either.
+However, YouTube also stores non-personal usage information in other cookies.
+If you wish to prevent this, you must block the storage of cookies in your browser.
+Further information on data protection at "YouTube" can be found in the provider's privacy policy at: www.google.de/intl/de/policies/privacy/

+The legal basis for this processing is consent pursuant to Art.
+6 para.
+1 lit. a GDPR, provided this has been granted.

 ## Contact us
 When contacting us by email, the user details are stored for the purpose of processing the enquiry and in the case that follow-up questions arise.